xpring-eng/XpringKit/README.md

 #### Sending a Payment
-An `ILPClient` can send an ILP payment to another ILP address by supplying a [Payment Pointer](https://github.com/interledger/rfcs/blob/master/0026-payment-pointers/0026-payment-pointers.md) and a sender's account ID
+An `ILPClient` can send an ILP payment to another ILP address by supplying a [Payment Pointer](https://github.com/interledger/rfcs/blob/master/0026-payment-pointers/0026-payment-pointers.md) and a sender's account ID.

 ```swift
 import XpringKit